Borja Sainz: Alavés

 Born in Leioa, Biscay, Basque Country, Spain, Sainz joined Athletic Bilbao's Lezama in 2012, from lowly locals Lagun Artea.
 In August 2017, he signed for Alavés after refusing a contract renewal from the Lions.

 On 2 September 2018, Sainz made his senior debut with the reserves at the age of just 17, playing the last three minutes in a 3–0 Tercera División home win against San Pedro.
 He scored his first senior goal on 7 October in a 2–0 home defeat of Beasain, and finished the campaign with five goals in 18 appearances.

-Sainz made his first team – and La Liga – debut on 25 August 2019, coming on as a second-half substitute for Luis Rioja in a 0–0 home draw against Espanyol; by doing so, he became the first player of the 21st century to appear for the senior side.
-He scored his first goal in the category on 18 June of the following year, netting the opener in a 2–0 home defeat of Real Sociedad.
+Sainz made his first team – and La Liga – debut on 25 August 2019, coming on as a second-half substitute for Luis Rioja in a 0–0 home draw against Espanyol; by doing so, he became the first player born in the 21st century to appear for the senior side.
+He scored his first goal in the senior category on 18 June of the following year, netting the opener in a 2–0 away win against Real Sociedad.

 On 5 August 2021, Sainz was loaned to Segunda División side Real Zaragoza for the season.